Large Deviation Principle for McKean-Vlasov Quasilinear Stochastic Evolution Equations: Application to examples

 Now we are in the position to derive the LDP for MVSDEs. \begin{theorem} Assume that Hypothesis \ref{h3} hold, then $\{X^{\varepsilon}:\varepsilon>0\}$ in (\ref{e11}) satisfies the LDP on $C([0,T];\mathbb{R}^d)$ with the good rate function $I$ given by $(\ref{rf})$. \end{theorem}

-\begin{Rem} Dos Reis et al.~\cite{DST} used classical time discretization and contraction principle to investigate the Freidlin-Wentzell's LDP for a class of MVSDEs under the monotonicity and locally Lipschitz conditions with respect to the solution and global Lipschitz with respect to the distribution.
-In this work, based on the weak convergence method and generalized variational framework, we give a more succinct proof for the LDP associated with some MVSDEs under monotonicity and linear growth assumptions.
+\begin{Rem} Dos Reis et al.~\cite{DST} used classical time discretization and exponential equivalence arguments to investigate the Freidlin-Wentzell's LDP for a class of MVSDEs under the monotonicity and locally Lipschitz conditions with respect to the solution and global Lipschitz with respect to the distribution.
+In this work, based on the weak convergence method and generalized variational framework, we give a more succinct proof for the LDP associated with some MVSDEs under monotonicity and linear growth assumptions. \end{Rem}